Skip to content

 January 15, 2018, Lexington held their 1st Martin Luther King, Jr. march without two Confederate statutes on the courthouse lawn.

-January 15, 2019, Senate President Robert Stivers stated he was “blown away” by revelations there was little to no oversight of the lobbyist that worked in the executive branch.
-Businesses often spend $20 million annually lobbying legislatures; however, no accounting system exists for documenting how much each lobbyist spends on their executive branch clients, who are far more numerous.
+January 15, 2019, Senate President Robert Stivers stated he was “blown away” by revelations there was little to no oversight of the lobbyist in the executive branch.
+Businesses often spend $20 million annually lobbying legislatures; however, no accounting system existed for documenting how much they spent on their executive branch clients.
 Several criminal cases at the time prompted his Senate Bill 6 and public concern.

 January 15, 2021, Kentuckian Robert Bauer told the F.B.I. the Capitol Police shook his hand and said, “It’s your house now,” when he stormed the Capitol on January 6 with his wife.